Healthy Homes Assessment Te Marua

 Te Marua Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is mandatory in all Te Marua and New Zealand rental homes where it is reasonably practicable to install.
+• Ceiling and underfloor insulation is compulsory in all Te Marua and New Zealand rental homes where it is reasonably practicable to put in.

-• Property managers and landlords are required to keep records that prove compliance with each Healthy Homes Standards that apply or will be applicable during the tenancy of their rental properties.
+• Property managers and landlords must keep records of their conformance with each Healthy Homes Standard that apply or will apply during the tenancy of the rental property.

 From 1 July 2021

-• Private landlords and property managers must ensure that their rental properties are in compliance in accordance with Healthy Homes Standard within 90 days of any newly renewed, extended or changed tenancy.
+• Private landlords and property managers have to ensure their rental properties comply with the Healthy Homes Standards within 90 days of any newly renewed, extended or changed lease.

-• All boarding households (except Kainga Ora and Community Housing Providers with registered boarder household tenancies) must meet the Healthy Homes Standard regardless of the date when the tenancy started.
+• All boarding houses (except Kainga Ora and Community Housing Providers with registered for boarding household tenancies) must meet the Healthy Homes Standards regardless of the time the tenancy began.

 Unreasonable Gaps & Holes